reflectoring/reflectoring.github.io/_posts/2022-01-03-logical-ops-on-java-collections.md

 ```
-Here we are first using the `filter()` method to include only the elements in the first collection which are not present in the second collection.
+Here we are first using the `filter()` method of the `Stream` interface to include only the elements in the first collection which are not present in the second collection.
 Then we perform a similar operation on the second collection to include only the elements which are not present in the first collection followed by concatenating the two filtered collections.

 ### NOT - Collection of elements of one Collection Not Present in the Second Collection